ChallengeSY/nebunoid/manual.md

 #### Auto Play
 Nebunoid supports watching an Auto Play session; just start a *0* player session.
 Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
 Any high scores it is able to submit will be auto-named as such.

+#### Skip Level feature
+Not all levels are made the same.
+Nonetheless, Nebunoid rewards preserverence.
+When appropriate, it will allow the player the option to skip the level.

+Fair warning; using the Skip Level feature on a high difficulty game will automatically reduce the difficulty as if the player had fouled their way to no harder than Medium-Hard.

 ### Difficulty Levels
 Nebunoid supports a difficulty scale for *each* player, allowing players of varying skill to participate.